cuhksam/emnlp2019.github.io/_pages/participants/hotels.md

 {% include toc icon="gears" %}

-The following hotels are recommended for participants of EMNLP-IJCNLP 2019.
+EMNLP-IJCNLP 2019 provides a list of recommended hotels remote from the protesting areas.
+We advise participants to book one of these hotels.
+Some big hotels are close to the venue.
+For hotels closer to downtown, coaches will be provided.
 The information on this page is provided by China Travel Service (Hong Kong) Limited.

 <img src="/assets/images/hotels/china-traveling-service.png" align="center" witdh="517">